Iviv122/ByRu/README.md

 usage: bury [File.BytePusher]

+input:
+- click q in window to exit app

-example roms can be found in ./roms or wiki
+example roms can be found in ./roms or [wiki](https://esolangs.org/wiki/BytePusher)
 ```
     ./bury Sprites.BytePusher
 ```

-input:
-- click q in window to exit app
+---

+tl;dr

+Bytepusher is perfect vm for you if you was tasked to make simpliest **usable** cpu

 If you don't know what BytePusher is i recommend read [wiki](https://esolangs.org/wiki/BytePusher), but generally speaking this is simple vm by itself features:

 - CPU with single simple operation and big endian ordering (``` A B C ```, copy from address A to adress B and go to computing line C)
+- 16 MiB RAM
 - Web safe display which consists of 256x256 matrix of 216 colors
 - Keyboard Input
 - Audio Output
 - 60 FPS
+- 100% sandboxed
+- persistent

 This explicit implementation features:
 - Audio (i am not sure if works properly)